 – Program a computer to solve complex tasks

-– Explore ideas and articulate solutions as algorithms
+– Explore ideas and convert solutions to algorithms

-The series is authored by The Association for Computing Machinery, which is the world’s largest educational and scientific computing society.
-It is famous for handing out the Annual Turing Award which is considered as the Nobel Prize for Computing.
+The Coding Sandpit program series is authored by The Association for Computing Machinery—the world’s largest educational and scientific computing society.
+It is best known for instituting the Annual Turing Award, which is widely considered the Nobel Prize for Computing.

-To make it engaging and interactive, students get access to a digital programming environment by Code Monkey.
-The platform fosters in a deep understanding of technology and pedagogy, and the result is a situation that both teachers and kids enjoy tremendously.
+To make computational learning more engaging and interactive, students are provided access to a digital programming environment by Code Monkey—a platform that fosters a deep understanding of technology and pedagogy, creating a situation that both teachers and kids enjoy tremendously.